ksnirob/ksnirob/README.md

 - 🌍 I'm mostly active within the Web Development Community

-- 👨‍💻 All of my projects are available at [ksnirob.com](ksnirob.com)
+- 👨‍💻 All of my projects are available at <a href="https://ksnirob.com" target="blank">ksnirob.com</a>

 - 💬 Ping me about **React, SASS**